Would you like to sponsor a UECP Session?

-1. To help inner-city or suburban children and families, especially those of color who don't typically have equal access or opportunity within the horse industry, learn about the natural lives of horses and overcome any fears or misconceptions they may have.
+1. To help inner-city or suburban children and families who don't typically have access to horses learn about the natural lives and emotional intelligence of horses in a safe, welcoming environment.
+No riding involved.

-2. To nurture empathy, as well as love and respect for self and others, by facilitating safe and impactful experiences for children/families in the target population to interact directly with horses.
+2. To nurture empathy, as well as love and respect for the natural world, self and others, by facilitating paradigm-shifting small-group experiences with horses.
 The power of this program lies in the magic of bringing horses and humans together who (individually and collectively) share the struggle of learning to cope effectively with challenging life circumstances.

-3. To provide a safe, intimate, friendly, respectful and enjoyable experience where authentic connection is built based on empathy, freedom of choice, freedom of expression, mutual curiosity and a deep sense of wonder and exploration.
+3. To promote authentic connections built on compassion, honesty, listening, freedom of choice, freedom of expression, healthy boundaries, mutual curiosity and a deep sense of wonder and exploration.

 Author Kimberly Mills